Stay Prepared and Stay Safe

 Protection from economic abuse and control:

 - Ask for password protection on all your accounts: Puget Sound Energy, City of Olympia, Comcast, Qwest, Verizon, etc., can provide this service.
 All you need to do is call and request it.
 If you have other accounts, feel free to ask about this service.
-Don’t be afraid to ask to speak to a supervisor if the customer service representative you speak with is not familiar with this process.
-Even from jail abusers can continue to use economic control.
-Whether you are planning to leave your abusive partner or not, consider opening a separate account or leaving money with a trusted friend or family member.

 - You can speak to an attorney at SafePlace’s legal clinic about things you can do to protect your assets from an abusive partner.